-Project Component/s Vegetation clearing areas.
+Project Component/s Drainage line crossing.
 Potential Impact Wind/water erosion as a result of construction/clearing activities.
 Activities/Risk Sources Activities associated with facility construction.
 Mitigation: Reduce the impact of erosion by implementing anti-erosion measures.
+Target/Objective

-Target/Objective measures to prevent erosion, especially wind and water erosion, resulting from operations and activities, specifically of storm water control measures to the satisfaction of the ECO/ER.
-During vegetation clearing the contractor shall protect areas susceptible to wind and water erosion, by installing all the necessary temporary and permanent works.
+Mitigation: Action/Control Responsibility Timeframe The contractor shall take all appropriate and active measures to prevent erosion, especially wind and water erosion, resulting from operations and activities, specifically of storm water control measures to the satisfaction of the ECO/ER.
+The contractor shall protect areas susceptible to wind and water erosion, by installing all the necessary temporary and permanent works.
 Measures can include brush packing, anchovy net stabilisation, etc. Where required erosion protection measures must be installed.
-Aspects normally covered in construction contracts in terms of protection of works are standard and are not to be confused with those under environmental legislation. operational phases Measures that may be applicable is; Developer / Construction and a suitable soil conservation work to be constructed and thereafter be maintained in order to divert runoff water from other land or to restrict the run-off speed of run-off water, Contractor operational phases the land concerned or sites shall be cultivated in accordance with such methods or be laid out in such a manner that the run-off speed of run-off water is restricted and that the surface movement of soil particles be restricted, • to establishment permanent cover vegetation between cultivated areas to prevent soil erosion, • suitable wind breaks shall be constructed or suitable vegetation to be established to serve as a wind break.
+Aspects normally covered in construction contracts in terms of protection of works are standard and are not to be confused with those under Developer / Construction and operational phases environmental legislation.
+Measures that may be applicable is; Developer / Construction and a suitable soil conservation work to be constructed and thereafter be maintained in order to divert runoff water from other land or to restrict the run-off speed of run-off water, Contractor operational phases

+• the land concerned or sites shall be cultivated in accordance with such methods or be laid out in such a manner that the run-off speed of run-off water is restricted and that the surface movement of soil particles be restricted,